Chalarangelo/30-seconds-of-code/content/snippets/react/s/use-error.md

 ---
 title: React useError hook
+shortTitle: useError hook
-type: snippet
+type: tip
 language: react
 tags: [hooks,state,effect]
 cover: cloudy-mountaintop
-excerpt: Creates an error dispatcher.
+excerpt: Use this little trick to create an error dispatcher in React.
 listed: true
-dateModified: 2021-09-30
+dateModified: 2024-06-25
 ---

-Creates an error dispatcher.

-- Use the `useState()` hook to create a state variable that holds the error.
-- Use the `useEffect()` hook to `throw` the error whenever it's  truthy.
+Throwing errors is more or less unavoidable in any application.
+React provides some built-in error boundaries to catch these errors, but sometimes you might want to **throw an error from a component**.
+This is where a custom hook can come in handy.

+Creating an error dispatcher hook is fairly straightforward.
+All you need is a state variable to hold the error and a function to update it.

-- Use the `useCallback()` hook to update the state and return the cached function.
+That being said, you'll need to use the `useState()`, `useEffect()`, and `useCallback()` hooks to create the state variable, throw the error, and update the state, respectively.

 ```jsx
 const useError = err => {